1920 United States presidential election in Nevada

 The 1920 United States presidential election in Nevada took place on November 2, 1920, as part of the 1920 United States presidential election which was held throughout all contemporary 48 states.
-Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters in Nevada chose three electors to the Electoral College, who voted for president and vice president.

 Nevada voted for Republican nominee, Senator Warren G. Harding of Ohio, over the Democratic nominee, Governor James M. Cox of Ohio.
 Harding ran with Governor Calvin Coolidge of Massachusetts, while Cox ran with Assistant Secretary of the Navy Franklin D. Roosevelt of New York.

 Harding won Nevada by a margin of 20.70%.